With no clear algorithm or selection guide it can be difficult to know what mattress you should be selecting for your patients.

 For those with deep tissue injury, or category 3 or 4, a pumped system should be considered to support the underlying circulation and intermittent offloading of the boney prominences between turns.

-To make this clear OSKA have devised a system, the OSKA SELECTOR™, to help carers identify if the patient is on the correct mattress.
+To make this clear OSKA have devised a system, the OSKA Selector, to help carers identify if the patient is on the correct mattress.

-Where assessment and reassessments of risk for patients must be done holistically by a clinician, the dot system aims to serve as a guide or prompt.
+Where assessment and reassessments of risk for patients must be done holistically by a clinician, the Selector system aims to serve as a guide or prompt.

 Please note that no support surface can replace turns or repositioning which are still mandatory for those at risk as per the NICE guidelines (NICE 2015).

-See below an identification chart for the OSKA SELECTOR™ to use as a guide so you can easily distinguish between the various OSKA mattresses and their prevention ratings.
+See below an identification chart for the OSKA Selector to use as a guide so you can easily distinguish between the various OSKA mattresses and their prevention ratings.